agentmorris/nfl-game-dates/README.md

 * A 1-indexed number from 1 to 22, where 22 would be the Super Bowl after the start of the 17-game season
 * A playoff round name, from ["wild card","divisional","championship","super bowl"]

+The "html" option renders to HTML instead of text, with links to NFL Game Pass.

 ### Examples